bodkan/ku-introgression2024/README_solutions.md

 ![](figures/tract_bins-1.png)<!-- -->

-The distribution does, indeed, look quite exponential. **Let’s try to use this to date Neanderthal introgression using the information encoded in the distribution of tract lengths!**
+The distribution does, indeed, look quite exponential. **Next we will try to use this to date Neanderthal introgression using the information encoded in the distribution of tract lengths!**

+#### Dating the introgression event – a bit of theory first

 As we know, over time since admixture, recombination breaks up longer haplotypes into shorter ones, regularly almost like a clock.
 And it